 We took the train into Hamburg for the day but returned to Celle without getting a feel for the much-talked-about Hamburg nightlife.
 I have been told by many Germans that it’s quite fun!
 Instead, we hung out by the water, drank a few German brews and shopped around [which I also recommend!].

 Here’s a hint

-Visited Celle, Lüneburg or Hamburg before?
-Share your experience and tips in the comments below.
+Do you have other suggestions for Celle, Lüneburg or Hamburg?
+Share your thoughts in the comments below.

 Next Up: Follow the adventure to Freiburg, Germany.